cse-sim/cse/doc/src/records/dhwsys.md

 **wsTSetPointLH=*float***

   Specifies the hot water setpoint temperature for all child DHWLOOPHEATERs.
-Used only for HPWH-based DHWHLOOPEATERs (HPWH models tank temperatures and heating controls), otherwise has no effect.
+Used only for HPWH-based DHWHLOOPEATERs (HPWH explicitly models tank temperatures and heating controls), otherwise has no effect.

   **Units**   **Legal Range**   **Default**   **Required**   **Variability**
   ----------- ----------------- ------------- -------------- -----------------
-    ^o^F        $>$ 32 ^o^F         wsTUse           No             hourly
+    ^o^F        $>$ 32 ^o^F      wsTSetPoint        No             hourly

 **wsSDLM=*float***